 The pharmacological effects of scopolamine are mediated through the drug's competitive antagonism of the peripheral and central muscarinic acetylcholine receptors.
 Scopolamine acts as a nonspecific muscarinic antagonist at all four (M1, M2, M3, and M4) receptor sites.[39][40]

-In doses higher than intended for medicinal use; the hallucinogenic alteration of consciousness, as well as the deliriousness in particular are tied to the compound's activity at the M1 muscarinic receptor.
-M1 receptors are located primarily in the central nervous system and are involved in perception, attention and cognitive functioning.
-Delirium is only associated with the antagonism of postsynaptic M1 receptors and currently other receptor subtypes have not been implicated.[41]
 Peripheral muscarinic receptors are part of the autonomic nervous system.
-M2 receptors are located in the brain and heart, M3 receptors are in salivary glands and M4 receptors are in the brain and lungs.[41]
+M2 receptors are located in the brain and heart, M3 receptors are in salivary glands and M4 receptors are in the brain and lungs.[37]
 Due to the drug's inhibition of various signal transduction pathways, the decrease in acetylcholine signaling is what leads to many of the cognitive deficits, mental impairments and delirium associated with psychoactive doses.
-Medicinal effects appear to mostly be tied to activation of the peripheral receptors and only from marginal decreases in acetylcholine signaling.[42]
+Medicinal effects appear to mostly be tied to activation of the peripheral receptors and only from marginal decreases in acetylcholine signaling.[38]

 A putrescine oxidase that specifically recognizes methylated putrescine catalyzes the deamination of this compound to 4-methylaminobutanal, which then undergoes a spontaneous ring formation to N-methyl-pyrrolium cation.
 In the next step, the pyrrolium cation condenses with acetoacetic acid yielding hygrine.
 No enzymatic activity could be demonstrated to catalyze this reaction.
 Hygrine further rearranges to tropinone.[44]

-In 1899, a Dr. Schneiderlin recommended the use of scopolamine and morphine for surgical anaesthesia, and it started to be used sporadically for that purpose.[14][50]
-The use of this combination in obstetric anesthesiology (childbirth) was first proposed by Richard von Steinbuchel in 1902 and was picked up and further developed by Carl Gauss in Freiburg, Germany, starting in 1903.[51]
-The method, which was based on a drug synergy between both scopolamine and morphine came to be known as Dämmerschlaf ("twilight sleep") or the "Freiburg method".[50][51]
-It spread rather slowly, and different clinics experimented with different dosages and ingredients; in 1915, the Canadian Medical Association Journal reported, "the method [was] really still in a state of development".[50]
-It remained widely used in the US until the 1960s, when growing chemophobia and a desire for more natural childbirth led to its abandonment.[52]
+In 1899, a Dr. Schneiderlin recommended the use of scopolamine and morphine for surgical anaesthesia, and it started to be used sporadically for that purpose.[14][46]
+The use of this combination in obstetric anesthesiology (childbirth) was first proposed by Richard von Steinbuchel in 1902 and was picked up and further developed by Carl Gauss in Freiburg, Germany, starting in 1903.[47]
+The method, which was based on a drug synergy between both scopolamine and morphine came to be known as Dämmerschlaf ("twilight sleep") or the "Freiburg method".[46][47]
+It spread rather slowly, and different clinics experimented with different dosages and ingredients.
+In 1915, the Canadian Medical Association Journal reported, "the method [was] really still in a state of development".[46]
+It remained widely used in the US until the 1960s, when growing chemophobia and a desire for more natural childbirth led to its abandonment.[48]

 While it has been occasionally used recreationally for its hallucinogenic properties, the experiences are often unpleasant, mentally and physically.
-It is also physically dangerous and officially classified as a deliriant drug, so repeated recreational use is rare.[55]
-In June 2008, more than 20 people were hospitalized with psychosis in Norway after ingesting counterfeit rohypnol tablets containing scopolamine.[56]
-In January 2018, 9 individuals were hospitalized in Perth, Western Australia, after reportedly ingesting scopolamine.[57]
-However, the alkaloid scopolamine, when taken recreationally for its psychoactive effect is usually taken in the form of preparations from plants of the genera Datura or Brugmansia, often by adolescents or young adults in order to achieve hallucinations and an altered state of consciousness induced by muscarinic antagonism.[58][59]
-In circumstances such as these, the intoxication is usually built on a synergistic, but even more toxic mixture of the additional alkaloids in the plants which includes atropine and hyoscyamine.
+It is also physically dangerous and officially classified as a deliriant drug, so repeated recreational use is rare.[51]
+In June 2008, more than 20 people were hospitalized with psychosis in Norway after ingesting counterfeit rohypnol tablets containing scopolamine.[52]
+In January 2018, 9 individuals were hospitalized in Perth, Western Australia, after reportedly ingesting scopolamine.[53]

-Historically, the various plants that produce scopolamine have been used psychoactively for spiritual and magical purposes, particularly by witches in western culture and indigenous groups throughout the Americas such as Native American tribes like the Chumash.[18][60][61][62]
-When entheogenic preparations of these plants were used, scopolamine was considered to be the main psychoactive compound and was largely responsible for the hallucinogenic effects, particularly when the preparation was made into a topical ointment (most notably flying ointment).[63]
-Scopolamine is reported to be the only active alkaloid within these plants that can effectively be absorbed through the skin to cause effects.[11]
-Different recipes for these ointments were explored in European witchcraft at least as far back as the Early Modern period and included multiple ingredients to help with the transdermal absorption of scopolamine (such as animal fat), as well as other possible ingredients to counteract its noxious and dysphoric effects.[63]
+Historically, the various plants that produce scopolamine have been used psychoactively for spiritual and magical purposes, particularly by witches in western culture and indigenous groups throughout the Americas such as Native American tribes like the Chumash.[18][56][57][58]
+When entheogenic preparations of these plants were used, scopolamine was considered to be the main psychoactive compound and was largely responsible for the hallucinogenic effects, particularly when the preparation was made into a topical ointment, most notably flying ointment.[59]

 The effects of scopolamine were studied for use as a truth serum in interrogations in the early 20th century,[66] but because of the side effects, investigations were dropped.[67]
 In 2009, the Czechoslovakstate security secret police were proven to have used scopolamine at least three times to obtain confessions from alleged antistatedissidents.[68]

 One common and particularly dangerous method that criminals use in order to rob a victim is through the use of drugs.
-The most common [in Colombia] has been scopolamine.
-Unofficial estimates put the number of annual scopolamine incidents in Colombia at approximately 50,000.
-Scopolamine can render a victim unconscious for 24 hours or more.
-In large doses, it can cause respiratory failure and death.
-It is most often administered in liquid or powder form in foods and beverages.
+Scopolamine is most often administered in liquid or powder form in foods and beverages.
 The majority of these incidents occur in night clubs and bars, and usually men, perceived to be wealthy, are targeted by young, attractive women.
 It is recommended that, to avoid becoming a victim of scopolamine, a person should never accept food or beverages offered by strangers or new acquaintances, nor leave food or beverages unattended in their presence.
-Victims of scopolamine or other drugs should seek immediate medical attention.[69]
+Victims of scopolamine or other drugs should seek immediate medical attention.[65]

-Between 1998 and 2004, 13% of emergency-room admissions for "poisoning with criminal intentions" in a clinic of Bogotá, Colombia, have been attributed to scopolamine, and 44% to benzodiazepines.[17]
+Between 1998 and 2004, 13% of emergency-room admissions for "poisoning with criminal intentions" in a clinic of Bogotá have been attributed to scopolamine, and 44% to benzodiazepines.[17]
 Most commonly, the person has been poisoned by a robber who gave the victim a scopolamine-laced beverage, in the hope that the victim would become unconscious or unable to effectively resist the robbery.[17]

 Scopolamine is used as a research tool to study memory encoding.
-Initially, in human trials, relatively low doses of the muscarinic receptor antagonist scopolamine were found to induce temporary cognitive defects.[85]
-Since then, scopolamine has become a standard drug for experimentally inducing cognitive defects in animals.[86][87]
-Results in primates suggest that acetylcholine is involved in the encoding of new information into long-term memory.[88]
-Scopolamine has also been shown to exert a greater impairment on episodic memory, event-related potentials, memory retention and free recall compared to DPH (an anticholinergic and antihistamine).[84]
+Initially, in human trials, relatively low doses of the muscarinic receptor antagonist scopolamine were found to induce temporary cognitive defects.[74]
+Since then, scopolamine has become a standard drug for experimentally inducing cognitive defects in animals.[75][76]
+Results in primates suggest that acetylcholine is involved in the encoding of new information into long-term memory.[77]
+Scopolamine has been shown to exert a greater impairment on episodic memory, event-related potentials, memory retention and free recall compared to diphenhydramine (an anticholinergic and antihistamine).[78]

-Scopolamine produces detrimental effects on short-term memory, memory acquisition, learning, visual recognition memory, visuospatial praxis, visuospatial memory, visuoperceptual function, verbal recall, and psychomotor speed.[89][86][87]
-It does not seem to impair recognition and memory retrieval, though.[87]
-Acetylcholine projections in hippocampal neurons, which are vital in mediating long-term potentiation, are inhibited by scopolamine.[87][90]
-Scopolamine also inhibits cholinergic-mediated glutamate release in hippocampal neurons, which assist in depolarization, potentiation of action potential, and synaptic suppression.
-Scopolamine's effects on acetylcholine and glutamate release in the hippocampus favor retrieval-dominant cognitive functioning.[87]
-Scopolamine has been used to model the defects in cholinergic function for models of Alzheimer's, dementia, fragile X syndrome, and Down syndrome.[87][91][92][93]
+Scopolamine produces detrimental effects on short-term memory, memory acquisition, learning, visual recognition memory, visuospatial praxis, visuospatial memory, visuoperceptual function, verbal recall, and psychomotor speed.[79][75][76]
+It does not seem to impair recognition and memory retrieval, though.[76]
+Acetylcholine projections in hippocampal neurons, which are vital in mediating long-term potentiation, are inhibited by scopolamine.[76][80]
+Scopolamine inhibits cholinergic-mediated glutamate release in hippocampal neurons, which assist in depolarization, potentiation of action potential, and synaptic suppression.
+Scopolamine's effects on acetylcholine and glutamate release in the hippocampus favor retrieval-dominant cognitive functioning.[76]
+Scopolamine has been used to model the defects in cholinergic function for models of Alzheimer's, dementia, fragile X syndrome, and Down syndrome.[76][81][82][83]

 Scopolamine has been identified as a psychoplastogen, which refers to a compound capable of promoting rapid and sustained neuroplasticity in a single dose.[94]
 It has been, and continues to be investigated as a rapid-onset antidepressant, with a number of small studies finding positive results, particularly in female subjects.[95][96][97][98][99]

-Scopolamine has been studied extensively for treatment of motion sickness, including atypical forms such as Sopite syndrome.
-In 2012, NASA agreed to develop a nasal administration method.
-With a precise dosage, the NASA spray formulation has been shown to work faster and more reliably than the oral form to treat motion sickness.[100]
+NASA agreed to develop a nasal administration method.
+With a precise dosage, the NASA spray formulation has been shown to work faster and more reliably than the oral form to treat motion sickness.[89]

-^World Health Organization (2019).
-World Health Organization model list of essential medicines: 21st list 2019.
-Geneva: World Health Organization. hdl:10665/325771.
-WHO/MVP/EMP/IAU/2019.06.
-License: CC BY-NC-SA 3.0 IGO.
+^World Health Organization (2023).
+The selection and use of essential medicines 2023: web annex A: World Health Organization model list of essential medicines: 23rd list (2023).
+Geneva: World Health Organization. hdl:10665/371090.
+WHO/MHP/HPS/EML/2023.02.

 ^ abRossi S, ed.
 (2013).
 Australian Medicines Handbook (2013 ed.).
 Adelaide: The Australian Medicines Handbook Unit Trust.
 ISBN978-0-9805790-9-3.